Shereen Marisol Meraji: Academia

 In September 2021, Meraji left Code Switch and NPR to accept a Nieman Fellowship at Harvard University, where she worked on a project that focused on "creating media that is relevant and accessible to communities of color, working with young people, and adding depth and nuance to reporting around Latine communities."

 After her fellowship, she joined the faculty at the UC Berkeley Graduate School of Journalism as an assistant professor in July 2022.
 In her role, she hoped to "create new publishing opportunities in podcasting for students, working with them to produce episodes on race and identity, as well as investigate other topics."
 She is the school's first female tenure track faculty member specializing in audio journalism.

 Awards and recognition

 In 2007, Meraji received an International Reporting Project Fellowship and traveled to Beirut, Lebanon, where she reported on youth culture.

-Meraji gained attention for her 2014 feature for Third Coast Festival titled "Audio Code Switching: Tackling Race on the Radio,” focusing on the seeming homogeneity of voices represented in public radio, a phenomenon sometimes known as "public radio voice," and the need for greater representation of diverse voices and stories.
-She also served as a judge for the festival in 2015.
+Meraji gained attention for her 2014 feature for Third Coast International Audio Festival titled "Audio Code Switching: Tackling Race on the Radio”, focusing on the homogeneity of voices represented in public radio, sometimes known as "public radio voice", and the need for more diverse representation.
+She also served as a judge for the festival in 2015 and 2019.